mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ This is where the new `NavigationStack` comes into play.

 ^ It supplants `NavigationView` as the entry point into drill down navigation on iOS, and `NavigationView` is now "soft" deprecated.
 Soft deprecated means that it is actually deprecated.
 If you look in the docs it will have the big yellow warning about that.

-^ But if you look at the actual interface file of the SwiftUI framework you will see that the deprecated version of `NavigationView` is set to 100,000, which means it doesn't cause a warning message in Xcode today.
-Presumably someday in the future they will bring that 100,000 down, like maybe for iOS 17, 18 or 19.
+But warnings are not produced in Xcode yet, so you are not told to convert everything immediately.
+That will come later on.

 ---